blairlo/MLEbyHand/index.markdown

 ### Count models

-The job of the Poisson Regression model is to fit the observed counts y to the regression matrix X via a link-function that expresses the rate vector λ as a function of, 1) the regression coefficients β and 2) the regression matrix X. This link function keeps λ non-negative even when the regressors X or the regression coefficients β have negative values.
+The job of the Poisson model is to fit the observed counts y to the regression matrix X via a link-function that expresses the rate vector λ as a function of, 1) the regression coefficients β and 2) the regression matrix X. This link function keeps λ non-negative even when the regressors X or the regression coefficients β have negative values.
 This is a requirement for count based data.

 **Predicted Turtle Impacts (Count Dependent Var)**
 If we are concerned with zeroing in on turtle counts in particular, the binary response model is not helpful, and the OLS estimator is still bias.
 Instead we might choose a poisson model whos assumptions about the distribution of y are more consistent with our data.
 Here we assume that that y >0, can range above 1 and has a variance equal to its mean.